jesus-aceves-espinoza/taskbox/README.md

     Run `yarn storybook` to see your component's stories at `http://localhost:6006`

+    Run all below scripts:
+    ```shell
+    # Run the test runner (Jest) in a terminal:
+    yarn test --watchAll

+    # Start the component explorer on port 6006:
+    yarn storybook

+    # Run the frontend app proper on port 3000:
+    yarn start
+    ```

 ## 🔎 What's inside?

 A quick look at the top-level files and directories included with this template.